 Summer School prepared me for uni – here’s why

-When researching different universities, I came across an advertisement for the University of Brighton and that they were running various summer schools across many different areas in the University.
-For me, I always knew I wanted to study a subject that was linked to sport so, I decided to apply for the Sport Summer School, that took place in August 2019.
-Fortunately, I was accepted onto the Summer School, and it fell at such a perfect time as I knew after the summer holidays, when I returned for my final year of college, I would have to begin drafting my UCAS application ready for the deadline in January.
+When researching different universities, I came across an advertisement for the University of Brighton and that they were running various summer schools across many different areas in the university.
+I always knew I wanted to study a subject that was linked to sport so I decided to apply for the Sport Summer School that took place in August 2019.
+Fortunately, I was accepted onto the summer school, and it fell at such a perfect time as I knew after the summer holidays, when I returned for my final year of college, I would have to begin drafting my UCAS application ready for the deadline in January.

 Living in halls

-During the summer school, I was able to meet 30 other Year 12 students from all different colleges in London and the Southeast and it was so nice to meet new people and two of which are now also studying at Brighton.
-Furthermore, the experience involved staying in the Welkin Halls of Residence in Eastbourne (where the sport courses are all situated) and where I lived during the first year of university.
-This gave me such a good insight into what it would be like to live in Eastbourne and gave me the confidence to move away from my hometown to study at Brighton.
+During the summer school, I was able to meet 30 other Year 12 students from all different colleges in London and the southeast and it was so nice to meet new people and two of which are now also studying at Brighton.
+Furthermore, the experience involved staying in halls of residence and where I lived during the first year of university.
+This gave me such a good insight into what it would be like to live in at uni and gave me the confidence to move away from my hometown to study at Brighton.
 In addition, we were also able to use some of the facilities available on campus, such as the Physiology Laboratory.

 Meeting current students